Special Sections

 Rudel(Wolf)-pack

-Schlüssel MThe German Navy code.
+Schlüssel MGerman Navy cypher code.

 SchleichfahrtSilent running.

-SchlicktownNickname for Wilhelmshaven.
-(Sludge town).
+SchlicktownNickname for Wilhelmshaven. (sludge town).

-SeehundMidget U-boat for two-man crew.
+SeehundMidget submarine with two-man crew.

 SKLSeekriegsleitung